KnochJ/paint-schema/README.md

 in saving details about their paint schemes for commissions.
 Many projects for miniature model painters involve hundreds of models that include several details about paints and the techniques used to paint each component of the model.
 Having the ability to save and lookup details on projects helps to aid in expediting painting projects.
-The application saves details about models as well as specific paint brands used in a given project.

 ## Startup Dashboard